Home»Blog for Introverts/HSPs»

 Each time I open a door a bit more and find the joy on the other side, it inspires me to help others go for bigger possibilities.
 Even while still being themselves.

 One of my favorite things to help with is to help introverts and HSPs move into the freedom of self-employment.
 To do work you love, on your own terms, in a way that fits your energy and sustainability needs.
 No more squishing yourself into a mold.
+I believe in the hustle-free, gentle approach to business.

 I’m excited, even if a little nervous, to open the doors for enrollment.
 I sent out announcements about it today.
 Whatever happens is OK.
 It’s in the going forth anyway that I am celebrating.